-The strategy is founded on six principles which define how it is implemented.
+The strategy is founded on six principles which define how it is implemented: leadership, transparency and accountability, collaboration, public participation, natural capital in decision making & social equity.
 These principles are intended to send a clear message about the way that the NCC wants to do business.
 The NCC pledges to implement the commitments identified under each principle by 2023 and to report on progress annually.

 Thirty-six actions have been identified to be completed by 2023.
 They call for the NCC to innovate and to improve the way it does business.
 They are presented under the 10 Federal Sustainable Development Strategy goals relevant to the NCC.
 Each action has a set of indicators and clear, concrete, measurable targets.

 Guides the management and protection of trees and forests on lands managed by the NCC.